Can You Stain Over Wood Burning? Here’s The Truth!

 Do the wire sanding before staining to smoothen the surface and avoid randomness.

-Brushing burnt wood surface before staining is helpful to spread the stain evenly throughout the surface without making any wood stain mistakes like forming blotches, streaks, and tacky surfaces.
+Brushing burnt wood surfaces before staining is helpful to spread the stain evenly throughout the surface without making any wood stain mistakes like forming blotches, streaks, and tacky surfaces.

 As I mentioned earlier, staining wood after burning is an optional step that colors up the wood mainly with a little protection.